SuperdeskWebPublisher/EventsPortal/README.md

 # EventsPortal
-PHP/Javascript Application for presentation events managed in Superdesk Planning.
+PHP/Javascript Application to present output of the Superdesk planning component.